Visiting Zion in July

 Weather in July

-Zion is a fairly large park with various elevations and geographic features that cause weather patterns to change.
-Overall, you can expect July to be very hot in Zion National Park.
-The average temperature for Zion Canyon in July is a high of 100, and a low of 68 degrees Fahrenheit (38/20 degrees Celsius).
-In Kolob Canyons, the average temperature is a high of 89, and a low of 59 degrees Fahrenheit (31/15 degrees Celsius).
-Visitors should keep in mind that these numbers are only averages, the middle of the highs and the lows in July.
-This means that many days it may be over 100°F. Average rainfall is 5 days as July is the beginning of the monsoon season in Utah.
-You should expect frequent afternoon thunder showers.
+Zion is a relatively large park with various elevations and geographic features that cause weather patterns to change.
+Overall, you can expect July to be hot in Zion National Park.
+The average temperature for Zion Canyon in July is a high of 100 and a low of 68 degrees Fahrenheit (38/20 degrees Celsius).
+In Kolob Canyons, the average temperature is a high of 89 and a low of 59 degrees Fahrenheit (31/15 degrees Celsius).
+Visitors should remember that these numbers are only averages, the middle of the highs and the lows in July.
+This means that on many days it may be over 100°F. The average rainfall is five days, as July is the beginning of the monsoon season in Utah.
+You should expect frequent afternoon thundershowers.

 Visitors in July should also be aware that July is the beginning of the monsoon season in Utah.
-This means you should expect frequent afternoon thunder showers.
-If you see thunder and lightning, take cover immediately as lightning strikes are not uncommon and can be fatal.
-These rain storms can also cause flash floods which are very dangerous to guests in slot canyons and other flash flood prone areas.
-It’s important to heed advisories and to leave slot canyons if you see or hear a rain storm, even if it’s miles away.
-You cannot outrun or out swim a flash flood as these walls of water can come barreling down slot canyons 12 feet or higher bringing with them boulders, tree trunks, and other large debris.
-Keep an eye out for the warning signs of flash floods that include changing water color or clarity, excess debris in the water, and the sound of roaring water upstream.
+This means you should expect frequent afternoon thundershowers.
+If you see thunder and lightning, take cover immediately, as lightning strikes are not uncommon and can be fatal.
+These rain storms can also cause flash floods which are very dangerous to guests in slot canyons and other flood-prone areas.
+It’s essential to heed advisories and to leave slot canyons if you see or hear a rain storm, even if it’s miles away.
+You cannot outrun or outswim a flash flood as these walls of water can come barreling down slot canyons 12 feet or higher, bringing boulders, tree trunks, and other large debris.
+Keep an eye out for the warning signs of flash floods, including changing water color or clarity, excess debris in the water, and the sound of roaring water upstream.
 Seek higher ground immediately and stay there until the water subsides; even a few feet can save your life.
-July in Zion certainly comes with its fair share of extreme weather, but these shouldn’t scare you away from visiting the park in this fantastic month.
+July in Zion certainly has its fair share of extreme weather, but these shouldn’t scare you away from visiting the park in this fantastic month.

 wildlife in july